 FAID, DUX Collection, Hunting Hue and The Tea Cosy, just to name a few, cover everything from fashion and fragrances to swimwear and sipping tea.
 The fabulous retailers behind these successful businesses may not always be apparent to the general public, and as it turns out, they’re all amazing women.
-So, to celebrate International Women’s Day, we’ve decided to highlight them, their stores and their achievements.
+Now you can find out more about them, their stores and their achievements.

 Jess Speers, Kathryn Cowle and Tessa Boehm

 Women supporting women has certainly been a feminist theme in recent years and for the founders of FAID Store, where collaboration is key, this is no different.
 FAID was formed by Jess Speers and Kathryn Cowle - co-owners and designers of Cedar and Onyx - and Tessa Boehm - owner and designer of Boehm Intimates.
 After meeting at a quiet trade show, the three brought some like-minded fashion folks on board with the aim of using their collective power to help support each other’s brands and provide a greater focus on emerging Australian fashion brands.

 “We started as a pop-up called The Australian Designer Collective,” they say.
 “A 6 week pop-up turned it into 10 months, at which point we realised that there was a need for a permanent space and hence FAID was born!”